 Customers, legislators, investors and general macro environmental developments are continuing to raise the requirements for companies in the financial sector.
 Concurrently, structural changes in the farming and forestry sectors require increasingly larger operations if they are to be competitive.
 Therefore, the bank continuously develops its operations to meet customer expectations, increased regulation and the structural changes.
 In addition to enhancing processes, customer offerings and completing comprehensive systems development, the bank continued its goal-oriented efforts to continuously improve the practical implementation of applicable and new regulations in its operations.
 This applied not least to regulatory frameworks pertaining to governance, risk management and control.
-In 2019, the bank's Board also kept focus on corporate governance issues, and revised and adopted a number of new policies.
+In 2020, the bank's Board also kept focus on corporate governance issues, and revised and adopted a number of new policies.

 Moreover, a number of improvements were implemented across the bank, and include proactive risk analysis based on the bank's main processes.
 The measures led, inter alia, to a reduction in risks and a general increase in the efficiency of the bank's risk management.
+Refer to the bank's sustainability report, which is integrated in its 2020 Annual Report, for a description of the bank's sustainability activities and related risks.